 - Secondly, hit the Enter key to get the output.

 - Finally, utilize the AutoFill tool in order to receive the complete output of the dataset.

-Read More: How to Use LOWER Function in Excel (6 Easy Examples)
+Read More: How to Use Excel LOWER Function

 - At first, you can insert the text directly using double quotations.